JGBs rise on Greek debt worry, solid 10-year sale

 The five-year JGB yield dropped 1.5 basis point to 0.240 percent, also its lowest level since October 2010.

-"Many of what the BOJ lists as potential risks have already materialised.
-The global recovery is losing momentum, which is driving down bond yields and share prices," Atsushi Mizuno, former BOJ board member and currently an executive at Credit Suisse, told Reuters in an interview on Wednesday.
+"Many of what the BOJ lists as potential risks have already materialized.
+The global recovery is losing momentum, which is driving down bond yields and share prices," Atsushi Mizuno, former BOJ board member and currently an executive at Credit Suisse CSGN.VX, told Reuters in an interview on Wednesday.